-Can I get into Binghamton University?
-The school has a 40% acceptance rate.
-Last year, 13,507 out of 33,467 applicants were admitted making Binghamton University a more competitive school to get into with a good chance of acceptance for qualifying applicants.
-Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 10 percent.
+How hard is it to get into Binghamton University and can I get accepted?
+The school has a 40% acceptance rate ranking it #23 in New York for lowest rate of acceptance.
+Last year, 15,429 out of 38,755 applicants were admitted making Binghamton University a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
+Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 12 percent.
 SUNY at Binghamton typically accepts and attracts "B+" average high school students.
-Only 20% of those admitted chose to enroll in the school.
-Most incoming freshmen graduated in the top ten percent of their high school class.
+Only 19% of those admitted chose to enroll in the school.
+Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|